 joist and joist girder

-Key Features of Steel Joists
+Key Features of Steel Joists:

 High Strength & Stability – Despite being lightweight, steel joists can support significant loads.